miguelvalente/whisperer/README.md

 This repo takes a directory of audio files and converts them to a text-audio dataset with normalized distribution of audio lengths. *See ```AnalyzeDataset.ipynb``` for examples of the dataset distributions across audio and text length*

- The dataset is split on silences and the text is transcribed using OpenAI's Whisper tool.
-The output is a text-audio dataset that can be used for training a speech-to-text model.
+The output is a text-audio dataset that can be used for training a speech-to-text model or text-to-speech.
 Currently the code only supports single speaker audio files.

 The dataset structure is as follows: